-Importance of Transparency in Project Management
+Importance of Project Management & Transparency

 Every now and then, business buzzwords come along to announce something new or important.
 Game changer.
 Disruption.
 Omnichannel.
 Whether we like it or not, we have to deal with these terms as soon as possible so we can keep up and stay current.
 It’s all part of the business landscape.
 Today, one of the latest buzzwords is transparency.